 With current scientific technology, it is impossible for scientists to create a cotton t-shirt that’s bulletproof from handguns– no matter how thick it’s constructed.
 The cotton’s physical characteristics and the final material’s weave construction are not strong enough to withstand the force of a bullet fired at a modest rate of ~400-600meters/second.

 Now, if scientists constructed a t-shirt of the same dimensions and thickness, using the super strong material and weave of Kevlar, they could make a t-shirt capable of withstanding handgun fire.
 Why is this?
 Because the unique physical characteristics of the Kevlar material make it possible.

 . . .
 Now back to our regularly scheduled ceramic coating program:

-With the above Cotton vs. Kevlar t-shirt analogy in mind… How can a single ceramic coating formulation transform ALL different paint systems—with greatly independent and varying physical characteristics—the same “X” hardness?
+With the above Cotton vs. Kevlar t-shirt analogy in mind… How can a single ceramic coating formulation transform ALL different paint systems—with greatly independent and varying physical characteristics— to the same “X” hardness levels?